 The final stage of our trail brings you to Armagh, a dignified city with elegant Georgian streets and tree-lined malls and known as the ecclesiastical capital of Ireland, for 1,500 years, it is traditionally the seat of both the Catholic and Church of Ireland archbishops.
 Saint Patrick’s Church of Ireland Cathedral occupies the site of Saint Patrick’s main church.
 Despite a turbulent history, the 13th century site is a place of great serenity.
 Centuries later, the St. Patrick’s Catholic Cathedral was built.
 Marvel at the impressive combination of stunning architecture and stained glass windows.
 High on its hill, flanked by marble archbishops, work on it commenced in 1840 but was suspended due to the great famine, it was not consecrated until 1904.

-Artefacts and collections of archaeological material reflecting Armagh’s leading role in the early Christian Ireland, can also be found at Armagh County Museum, and the 17th and 18th century books belonging to Archbishop Robinson can be found at Armagh Public Library.
+Artefacts and collections of archaeological material reflecting Armagh’s leading role in the early Christian Ireland, can also be found at Armagh County Museum, and the 17th and 18th century books belonging to Archbishop Robinson can be found at Armagh Robinson Library.
 So unique is this library, hours could be spent researching a vast collection of material relating to Christian heritage in Ireland and Europe.
 Further coin and art collectionscan be found at No 5 Vicars' Hill.

 Take time to explore the many more associated sites, scattered throughout the counties of Armagh and Down.